A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a specific location.

 It is similar to radiofrequency ablation.

-It is also a replacement for the surgical removal part, but may also not treat all visible varicose veins.
+It is also a replacement for the surgical removal part but may not treat all visible varicose veins.

 Laser treatment is a type of treatment for varicose veins.